Install Astro Hybrid on Azure

 Create a Deployment and confirm the install

-When Astronomer support confirms that your Astro cluster has been created, you can create a Deployment and start deploying DAGs.
-See Create a Deployment.
+When Astronomer support confirms that your Astro cluster has been created, you can confirm it in the Astro UI by clicking on the Astronomer icon in the top left corner, then click on Clusters to see your cluster.
+You can then create a Deployment and start to develop and deploy your DAGs.